-These readings are part of the Fragments collection, and even today they are an inevitable source of inspiration. photography and architecture books
+These readings are part of the Fragments collection, and even today they are an inevitable source of inspiration.

-- Architecture Transformed.
-A History of the Photography of Building from 1839 to the Present, by Cervin Robinson and Joel Herschman (published by The Massachusetts Institute of Technology & The Architectural League of New York)
+- Architecture Transformed: A History of the Photography of Building from 1839 to the Present, by Cervin Robinson and Joel Herschman (published by The Massachusetts Institute of Technology & The Architectural League of New York)

 - A Constructed View.
 The Architectural Photography of Julius Shulman, of Joseph Rosa (published by Rizzoli).

 It provides a thorough overview of the photographic-architectural milieu in which we operate.
 Shulman, who is regarded as the father of the genre, is profiled through his photographic history in the book.
 There are also hints at the author’s changing life trajectory, including his early move to the country and his discovery of skyscrapers.
 It narrates the step-by-step journey of a pioneer whose body of work has come under scrutiny from critics who claim that by artificially lighting some scenes, he has compromised the quality of some of his projects.
 Another reference work is Julius Shulman: The Last Decade, by Thomas Schirmbock (published by Kehrer Verlag).

 - Architectural Photography: Composition, Capture, and Digital Image Processing, by Adrian Schulz (published by Rockynook)

 This useful book on architectural photography covers the fundamentals of photography for any photographer, including material, technique, formats, position, and perspective.
 Being able to control them is just as crucial as being able to create resources on the fly that elevate our project.